Get the latest from TODAY

 Your eyes should never hurt, so any pain should be taken seriously.

 Although eye pain may have a very obvious cause, such as injury, there are other problems that could be going on that range from benign to potentially blinding conditions like optic neuropathy or angle-closure glaucoma.

 Be especially careful around fireworks.
-According to the U.S. Consumer Product Safety Commission, firework injuries are on the rise with nearly 1,300 treated in emergency rooms in 2014, up from 600 in 2012.
+According to the U.S. Consumer Product Safety Commission, fireworks were involved in about 11,000 injuries treated in emergency departments in 2016.

 Eye injuries caused by fireworks are almost always serious.
-“You can’t outrun a bottle rocket,” says Taylor, adding that injuries can include burns, abrasions, and eye ruptures.
+“You can’t outrun a bottle rocket,” said Taylor, adding that injuries can include burns, abrasions and eye ruptures.